texttechnologylab/textimager-corpus2wiki/README.md

 1. Install [docker](https://www.docker.com/get-started) and [docker-compose](https://docs.docker.com/compose/install/)
 2. Download this repo
-3. Run installation, configuration and start containers by running `./wikidition.sh` (or alternatively `docker-compose -f stack.yml up`, if you want a newly compiled wikidition container, add --build)
+3. Run installation, configuration and start containers by running `./wikidition.sh` from the wikidition directory (or alternatively `docker-compose -f stack.yml up`, if you want a newly compiled wikidition container, add --build)

 Wikidition is now set up on port 8080 (default) with the following parameters: